JaceTan/subtitle_cleanser/README.md

 - Remove brackets and their contents `()`, `[]`, `<>`,
 - Remove musical notes `♪` and paragraph symbols `¶` and their contents (usually lyrics for background music)
 - Remove names of speakers and their corresponding colon `:` e.g. "Jace: Hello World!" --> "Hello World!" (ignores numbers since they're part of timings e.g. "4:00")
+- Remove underscores `_` that appear consecutively 2 or more times
 - Remove spaces before sentence punctuation e.g. "This is a sentence part , this is the other part ." --> "This is a sentence part, this is the other part."
 - Add spaces after sentence punctuation (but respects and capitalizes acronyms) e.g. "This is a sentence part,made by j.t., which is me!This is a new sentence." --> "This is a sentence part, made by J.T., which is me!
 This is a new sentence."
 - Add spaces between a small letter followed by a capial letter as this usually indicates joined words e.g. "Previously onElementary" --> "Previously on Elementary"